rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 A relaxed mind solves the second piece of our puzzle: the brain is another big consumer of energy and oxygen in the body.

-Is it possible to relax our mind and consume less oxygen ?
+Is it possible to relax our mind and consume less energy ?
 Yes.
 We do that everyday at sleep.

 What happens when we sleep?
 We rest.

 How do we rest ?
-By not moving much and by taking our mind to a dreamy state.
+By not moving and by taking our mind to a dreamy state.
 Studies (*) confirm that our brain uses about 25% less oxygen while in deep sleep.

-This brings an interesting question, if at sleep the brain and the muscles are not consuming as much oxygen, to where is all that unused breathing oxygen going ?
+If at sleep the brain and the muscles are not consuming as much oxygen, to where is all that unused breathing oxygen going ?

 Everywhere else.
 Organs, tissues, cells...

 After sleeping for 8 hours we feel recharged.
 Our whole body gets oxygenated and replenished.

-Lets go back to our Yogi.
+Lets go back to our Yogi and summarize what is going on:

 His posture is balanced.
 His muscles are relaxed.
 His brain is going layer by layer to a deep state of meditation.
 His energy is not being wasted by bad posture, excessive muscular activity, worries or frenetic thinking.
 The Yogi is oxygenating organs, cells and tissues while awake.

 He may decide to breathe a notch up and increase even further the recharge of his body, like a fast charging battery.